UPDATE: You can now watch the recording of the webinar on YouTube

-Discover the opportunities of infrastructural data for Brabant logistics hotspots during a LCB webinar on 17 September
+Discover the opportunities of infrastructural data for Brabant logistics hotspots during an LCB webinar on 17 September 2020

-Imagine that available data is able to contribute to a better traffic flow for business parks and cities and that camera recognition provides a better view of the transport of dangerous goods.
-Data is recorded via all kinds of systems and sensors, which is very relevant and valuable for and around the logistics hotspots in Brabant.
-With new techniques, more and more data can be recorded and made accessible.
-We also have options to convert the data into real time information.
+Imagine that available data can contribute to a better traffic flow for business parks and cities.
+On top of that, camera recognition provides a better view of the transport of dangerous goods.
+We record data via all kinds of systems and sensors.
+This is very relevant and valuable for and around the logistics hotspots in Brabant.
+With new techniques, we can record more and more data and make this data accessible.
+We also have options to convert the data into real-time information.

-On 17 September from 1:00 pm to 2:30 pm, the Logistics Community Brabant will present two projects in an online webinar that show how available infrastructure data is translated into valuable up-to-date information for road authorities, safety regions, logistics service providers and road users.
+On 17 September, from 1:00 pm to 2:30 pm, the Logistics Community Brabant will present two projects in an online webinar.
+They will each show how available infrastructure data can translate into valuable up-to-date information for road authorities, safety regions, logistics service providers and road users.

-• DALI participants Sentors and Monotch will present the DALI project DATACLEP in which data from relevant sensors on the industrial estate of the Moerdijk Port and Industrial Area is made available in real time.
+- DALI participants Sentors and Monotch will present the DALI project DATACLEP.
+In this project, data from relevant sensors on the industrial estate of the Moerdijk Port and Industrial Area are available in real time.

-• And the Atlas Liveable City of Logistics Community Brabant visualizes how the infrastructure in Brabant is actually used and how the flow to and accessibility of locations can be improved.
-And digital in our case always means topical.
+- Atlas Liveable City of Logistics Community Brabant visualises how to use the infrastructure in Brabant and how to improve the flow to and accessibility of locations.
+And digital, in our case, always means topical.

 DALI testing ground

-Under the name DALI (Data Science for Logistics Innovation), concrete applications of data science in the supply chain are realized on the basis of business cases.
-DALI is a testing ground for taking data certification in the logistics sector of the Southern Netherlands to a higher level and thus making the sector future-proof.
+In the DALI (Data Science for Logistics Innovation) project, they realise concrete data science applications in the supply chain with business cases.
+DALI is a testing ground for taking data certification in the logistics sector of the Southern Netherlands to a higher level.
+This way they make the industry future-proof.

-18 companies, including Monotch, participate in the DALI testing ground and have inserted their own business case.
-The aim of the DATACLEP collaborative project in DALI is to work with the port authority Moerdijk and the province of Noord-Brabant to also make Monotch’s data technology applicable for logistics hotspots.
-In DALI, Monotch strives to make an automated data platform of real-time data from sensors such as cameras, entrance gates and traffic lights nationwide available for end users such as motorists and customers of the port company.
+Eighteen companies, including Monotch, participate in the DALI testing ground and have inserted their business case.
+The DATACLEP collaborative project in DALI aims to work with the port authority Moerdijk and the province of Noord-Brabant to make Monotch’s data technology applicable to logistics hotspots.
+In DALI, Monotch strives to create an automated data platform of real-time data from sensors such as cameras, entrance gates and traffic lights nationwide available for end-users such as motorists and customers of the port company.